BottlecapDave/HomeAssistant-OctopusEnergy/_docs/faq.md

 5. Click on the `enable` button or toggle the `Enabled` toggle to on
 6. Click on `update`

-## I have sensors that are missing
+## I have entities that are missing

 The integration only looks at the first property associated with your account that doesn't have a moved out date attached to it.
-If you are still missing sensors, follow the instructions to [increase the logs](#how-do-i-increase-the-logs-for-the-integration).
+If you are still missing entities, follow the instructions to [increase the logs](#how-do-i-increase-the-logs-for-the-integration).

-You should then see entries associated with this component stating either sensors were added, skipped or no sensors were available at all.
+You should then see entries associated with this component stating either entities were added, skipped or no entities were available at all.

-The identifiers of the sensors should then be checked against your Octopus Energy dashboard to verify the correct sensors are being picked up.
+The identifiers of the entities should then be checked against your Octopus Energy dashboard to verify the correct entities are being picked up.
 If this is producing unexpected results, then you should raise an issue.

 ## I have data missing, is this an issue with the integration